 On a general level, with process mining we aim to do the same as with data mining; to analyze data from different perspectives and summarize it into information that can be used when making business decisions.
 But this time the context are the business processes of an organization.
 In process mining we take the data that exists in the information systems of a company and use that to visualize what is actually happening in the company’s processes and how they are executed in real life.
 Almost all IT systems store data in data bases and create logs that can be described in process mining terms as event data.
 This is the basis for process mining and the analyses conducted.

+Process bottlenecks are often hidden.
+People have a gut feeling what could be wrong or inefficient but they lack proof.
+They don't have the data to back their assumptions.
+This is where Process Mining comes into the picture.
 One of the main goals in process mining is to be able to see the big picture of a company’s business processes and still be able to drill down to the root causes of e.g. deviations, bottlenecks, or process variations.
 With process mining we don’t have to settle for averages but dig out the reasons behind unwanted behavior.
 To bring this closer to organisations and industries, I’ll give a couple of examples.

 In manufacturing industry a timely and accurate delivery to a customer is the ultimate goal.
 If a company has several factories in different regions, there usually are differences between the reliability of deliveries.
 It’s quite easy to see they exist but harder to understand exactly where or why that is.
 Also, very often people with the loudest voice gets the most attention regardless of whether their problems actually are the biggest.
 With process mining we can compare objectively the performance of different regions down to individual process steps, duration of a step, cost of a step, or the person performing the step and many more.
 Whatever event data is available in the systems it can be used in process mining.